-As at August 13, 2020, we have two full time employees and ten part-time consultants.
-Our operations are managed by our officers with oversight by the Directors.
+As at August 9, 2021, we have one full time employee, one part time employee and eleven part-time consultants.
+Our operations are managed by our officers with oversight by the Board.
 We engage geological, metallurgical, and engineering consultants from time to time as required to assist in evaluating our property interests and recommending and conducting work programs.